lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 4. Workflow changes (Groove/Tempo/BPM relation)
 5. CPU usage
 6. Controlling the Extra Hum
+7. Hum Pitch table
-7. Quickstart mini guide
+8. Quickstart mini guide
-8. WAV channel
+9. WAV channel
-9. Another look at the tables
+10. Another look at the tables
 11. LSDj Version Overclock differrence

 [NOTE: **This guide as for now is a bit unfinished**, and multiple examples are coming very soon]